 NCSBN Clinical Judgment Measurement Model

 The NCSBN Clinical Judgment Measurement Model (NCJMM) was developed by NCSBN researchers as a framework for the valid measurement of clinical judgment and decision making within the context of a standardized, high-stakes examination.
-While clinical judgment and decision-making have been important element in most prelicensure education programs for many years, significant research and development were required to isolate and measure these traits with psychometric rigor.
+While clinical judgment and decision-making have been important elements in most prelicensure education programs for many years, significant research and development were required to isolate and measure these traits with psychometric rigor.

 While the NCJMM neither defines nor redefines clinical judgment, it allows NCSBN (and potentially other users) for the first time a method for measuring and deriving valid inferences around the nursing clinical judgment and decision-making ability of prospective entry-level nurses.